Structure Unbiased Adversarial Model for Medical Image Segmentation: Method

-We first compute a basic clustering map $\bm u^*$ for input image $\bm x$.
-In our implementation, the joint image reconstruction and segmentation Potts model \cite{storath2015joint} are used.
+We first compute a basic pixel clustering map $\bm u^*$ for input image $\bm x$ using the joint image reconstruction and pixel clustering Potts model \cite{storath2015joint}.
 Then its edge sketch $\bm u$ is obtained.
 Meanwhile, we combine the clustering map into binary masks.
-Then these masks are combined with their correlated source images $\bm x_S$ and $\bm x_T$ to get the composed structure images $\bm I_S$ and $\bm I_T$ by giving the mask a Gaussian gradient and multiplying it with its corresponding source image, which is shown in Fig \ref{registration}.
+Then these masks are given a Gaussian gradient and multiplied by their corresponding source images $\bm x_{S}$ and $\bm x_{T}$ to get the composed structure images $\bm I_{S}$ and $\bm I_{T}$, which is shown in Fig \ref{registration}.